QuentinSu/project-management-system/README.md

 Internal project for Rhys Welsh company.

-Project management software, react based for front-end and symfony base for back-end.
+Project management software, react based for front-end and symfony based for back-end.

 ## Credits